Applies to England

 Responsibility for developing the strategy

-The integrated care partnership is responsible for preparing the integrated care strategy, so integrated care boards and partner local authorities should engage, cooperate and provide the necessary resources for the preparation for the strategy.
-Other partners that are appointed to the integrated care partnership should participate fully.
+The ICP is responsible for preparing the integrated care strategy, so ICBs and responsible local authorities should engage, co-operate and provide the necessary resources for the preparation for the strategy.
+Other partners that are appointed to the ICP should participate fully.
 The integrated care strategy is an opportunity to consider challenges in the short-, medium-, and long-term about how assessed needs can be met.

-As part of establishing their procedures, integrated care partnerships should agree their processes for finalising and signing off the strategy.
+As part of establishing their procedures, ICPs should agree their processes for finalising and signing off the strategy.
 There is more information about the requirements relating to the publication of the strategy later on.

 Evidence of need and the integrated care strategy

 The integrated care strategy is intended to meet the needs of local people of all ages identified in the relevant health and wellbeing boards’ joint strategic needs assessments.
 These assessments relate to all health (physical and mental), and social care needs of the whole population.
-Integrated care partnerships should use these assessments to explore gaps in care, unwarranted variation, and disparities in health and care outcomes and experiences between parts of the population and understand opportunities where system wide action could be effective in improving these, including addressing the wider determinants of health and wellbeing, and preventing ill-health and future care and support needs.
+ICPs should use these assessments to explore gaps in care, unwarranted variation, and disparities in health and care outcomes and experiences between parts of the population and understand opportunities where system-wide action could be effective in improving these, including addressing the wider determinants of health and wellbeing, and preventing ill-health and future care and support needs.

 Groups who can be under-represented in assessments of need

 While joint strategic needs assessments are useful to understand assessed needs, they will not always be able to offer a comprehensive overview of all population health and care needs, due to limitations in data and information.
-Some people, such as but not limited to unpaid carers, those in inclusion health groups (see the definition below) and others who face social exclusion can be systematically missed in data sources that feed into assessments because, for example, they are not registered to receive health services, or they or others do not recognise that they have a health or care need.
+Some people, such as but not limited to unpaid carers (including young carers), victims of domestic abuse and sexual violence, those in inclusion health groups (see the definition below) and others who face social exclusion, can be systematically missed in data sources that feed into assessments.
+This is because, for example:

 Lancashire’s ‘Changing Futures’ programme